tparchman/lab/KRLA_lab_meetings_workflow/README.md

 # Workflow for assembly and variant calling for GBS data
 Here we will organize thoughts, details, justification, and code for all steps, from raw data to final filtered genotype matrices for population genetic analyes

+## Assembly

+- when to use reference based
+- when to not use reference based and why
+- how to run reference based assembly
+- how to run denovo assembly to generate artificial reference